zackrdavis/deep-earth/content/projects/isadora-bee-garden.md

 L﻿ocation: Portland, OR\
 S﻿ize: 500 SF

-Their baby was due any day, and the clients wanted to transform their empty yard into a lush meadow in celebration of life. \
+Nesting in their new home, with a baby on the way, David and Morgan wanted to create a sensory meadow for their daughter to enjoy in her first year of life.
+Constrained by the timing of germination (for both baby and garden), and only days from the big day, we defined a garden in shape and size that was manageable for new parents. \
 \
-Constrained by the timing of germination (for both baby and garden) we quickly cleared a swath of lawn, and amended the soil to prepare the site.
-Perennial grasses were planted throughout to provide structure and height, and annual wildflowers were sown abundantly to fill the gaps. \
+A simple path, a bench, and an unfussy border kept things humble.
+Cardboard and compost was laid down to smother the existing lawn.
+Perennial grasses were planted for structure and height, and annual wildflowers were sown abundantly to fill the gaps.
+From unassuming surroundings, the meadow took shape and began to bud. \
 \
-A garden is always a touchstone of time.
+A garden is a touchstone of time.
 Isadora Bee arrived mid-fall.
-By summertime, the meadow was in full bloom, and the baby pictures filled with flowers.
-She and the garden continue to grow together.
+By summer, the meadow was in full bloom and the baby pictures were filled with flowers.